-Purchasing car insurance is pretty simple process, but it can involve a lot of different steps: Figuring out what coverage you need, comparing quotes, and, of course, choosing your deductible amounts.
+Purchasing car insurance is a pretty simple process, but it can involve a lot of different steps: You need to figure out what coverage you need, compare quotes at multiple companies, and, of course, choose your deductible amounts.

-Your deductible is the amount that you pay out of pocket before the insurance company reimburses you forr a covered loss.
+Your deductible is the amount that you pay out of pocket before the insurance company reimburses you for a covered loss.
 Not every type of car insurance coverage requires a deductible, but for those that do, you’ll typically choose a dollar amount, often $500 or $1,000.

 For other types of coverage, like comprehensive coverage and collision coverage, you’ll choose a deductible amount.
 That’s the amount that you’ll have to pay out of pocket before your car insurance will cover the rest.